 update 2018: VPN’s are under pressure again with many being closed down.
 These two are operational.

 I use Express at the moment on both mobile and laptop, usually works quite good, lots of server locations, and plays video OK, sometimes you may have to pause the video and let it load up before watching, downloading torrent files is OK too.
 The VYPR service from GoldenFrog works just as well and both services have simple and easy to use interfaces.

 The other solution is to learn to read local characters and switch to using local services.
 Good luck with that.

-So, I guess it’s a wait and see game if Google returns to normal service….
+So, I guess it’s a wait and see game as to whether Google returns to China….
 Many hope it can.